Alex Verdugo Preview, Player Props: Red Sox vs. Nationals

 Alex Verdugo At The Plate

-- Verdugo has 29 doubles, four triples, nine home runs and 39 walks while batting .269.
+- Verdugo is hitting .269 with 29 doubles, four triples, nine home runs and 39 walks.

-- Among the qualifying hitters in baseball, he ranks 49th in batting average, 57th in on-base percentage, and 81st in slugging.
+- He ranks 49th in batting average, 53rd in on base percentage, and 80th in slugging among qualified hitters in MLB action.

-- Looking at the 104 games he has played this season, he's hit a home run in nine of them (8.7%), and in 2% of his trips to the plate.
+- He has hit a home run in 8.6% of his games in 2023, and 2% of his trips to the plate.

-- Verdugo has had an RBI in 32 games this year (30.8%), including 11 multi-RBI outings (10.6%).
+- In 32 games this season (30.5%), Verdugo has picked up an RBI, and in 11 of those games (10.5%) he had two or more.
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.